 Drive along gorgeous rolling prairies, twisting mountain roads, and past iconic American monuments like Mount Rushmore in this spectacular corner of South Dakota.

-Drive along Needles Highway (Highway 87), another mountain road with several one-lane tunnels and beautiful views of Sylvan Lake along the way.
-When you get to the end of Highway 87, turn left and head south on Highway 385/16 for about 20 minutes to Crazy Horse Memorial.
-Started in 1948 as a way to pay homage to the legendary Lakota leader and our nations' Native American heritage, Crazy Horse Memorial is funded by admissions and donations rather than the U.S. Government—the upside being, it will never close if there is another National Parks shutdown, the downside being the stone carving is still a work in progress.
-Tour the Indian Museum of North America and the Native American Educational and Cultural Center while you're there, and stop by the restaurant for the best Tatanka Stew in the area—people kept telling me to try it at Mount Rushmore and Custer State Park the day before! ($12 for adults, $30 per carload, $7 for motorcycles, and free for children under age six, Native Americans, active military members, Boy Scouts and Girl Scouts in uniform, and all residents of Custer County, South Dakota).
+Drive along Needles Highway (Highway 87) to Crazy Horse Memorial.
+Started in 1948 as a way to pay homage to the legendary Lakota leader and our nation's Native American heritage, Crazy Horse Memorial is funded by admissions and donations rather than the U.S. government—the upside being, it will never close if there is another National Parks shutdown, the downside being the stone carving is still a work in progress.
+Tour the Indian Museum of North America and the Native American Educational and Cultural Center while you're there, and stop by the restaurant for the best Tatanka Stew in the area—people at Mount Rushmore and Custer State Park the day before kept telling me to try it!

-Visit the Black Hills Institute of Geological Research in Hill City on your way back towards Rapid City on Highway 385/16—it's 20 minutes up the road and kids will love seeing enormous dinosaur skeletons and a room full of shiny gemstones (admission is $7.50 for adults ages 16 and up, $6 for seniors, veterans, and U.S. military members, $4 for children ages 6-15, and free for children ages five and under).
+Visit the Black Hills Institute of Geological Research in Hill City on your way back towards Rapid City on Highway 385/16—it's 20 minutes up the road and kids will love seeing enormous dinosaur skeletons and a room full of shiny gemstones.
 From here, it's a half-hour drive on Highway 16 into Rapid City, home to a vibrant downtown with concerts and outdoor festivals year-round, and have your picture taken with life-size bronze statues of your favorite former Presidents that line the streets of the historic district.
-Stay at The Rushmore Hotel, a stylish and eco-friendly stay centered amongst the statues, restaurants and night life (room rates from $65 a night in early May, up to $135 starting in June).
+Stay at The Rushmore Hotel, a stylish and eco-friendly stay centered amongst the statues, restaurants and night life.